AmenJlili/power-sm/README.md

 # Notes to developers

-You need SolidWorks interop assemblies to build.
+<p align="justify">You need SolidWorks interop assemblies to build.
 More information on where to find them <a href="http://help.solidworks.com/2015/English/api/sldworksapiprogguide/Welcome.htm"> here</a>.
-The recommended solidworks assemblies can be found at this directory (install_dir\api\redist)
+The recommended solidworks assemblies can be found at this directory (install_dir\api\redist)</p>

 # Notes to "hungry" end-users